nabijaczleweli/cargo-update/man/cargo-install-update.md

     Don't update any packages, just list them.

+    If PACKAGE is empty, act as if --all was specified.

   -f --force

     Update all packages, regardless of whether they need to be version-wise.